itfranck/SecretManagementArgumentCompleter/README.md

 `Import-SecretManagementArgumentCompleter`

+Cache will be saved on disk at: `"$env:LOCALAPPDATA\Powershell\SecretManagement"` Only the following informations are cached
+- SubscriptionID (AzKeyvault only)
+- Vault Name
+- Secret Name (Actual secret is never cached)

 **Optional parameter**
 `[Switch] -InMemory`

-If Specified, Secret cache will never be stored on disk.

-If omitted, secret cache will be saved at the following location:
-`"$env:LOCALAPPDATA\Powershell\SecretManagement"`

-In both case, initial argument completion for vault names and secrets name is collected upon the first time argument completion is triggered.

-`In-memory` means the initial collection will be done each session when triggered for the first time.

-Cached on disk means the informations is saved / reloaded between sessions.
+Add the `In-Memory` switch to never create a file based secret cache.

+In all cases, secret cache is built in-memory.
+The initial call to obtain secret info is a bit longer since the provider is contacted to obtain the information.

+`In-Memory` means the cache is per-session so each time a new session is restarted, you do have the initial fetch to the provider when doing argument completion.

+Default is to save that information on disk and reload it in-memory when session is loaded.

 In any cases, you can delete existing cache (if you need to refresh the values) by calling `Clear-SecretManagementArgumentCompleterCache`